shashankRanaNW/LAB6_MULTITHREADING_FILES_23-24_TAKEHOME/README.md

 ### **Commands available to client**
 1. #### **LIST\n**
   * When the server receives this command it sends a string containing the names of all the clients that are currently connected to in a new format: `LIST-<name1>@<ip_addr1>|<authority1>:<name2>@<ip_addr2>|<authority2>:<name3>@<ip_addr3>|<authority3>\n`
-  * The server will broadcast this list to all connected clients when any **new client joins, or when an existing client exits**.
+  * The server will also broadcast this list to all exiting connected clients when any **new client joins, or when an existing client exits**.
 (1 mark)

 2. #### **`MSGC:<receiver_username>@<ip_address>:<message>\n`**
    [Same as what was done in the previous lab's take home]